 I’m Shane Buettner, Founder and Boss of Intervention Records.
 IR exists for one simple reason, to produce archive-quality LPs of music we love!

 Premium vinyl reissues are expensive to produce and they cost our customers real money.
 Customers have a right to know what they're buying!
 Our commitment to transparent sourcing means that we will always reveal the exact source material used for mastering and who the mastering engineer is, who pressed the records and who printed the jackets.
 We will always be completely open about the vendors we work with in producing our reissues.
-We are proud of the way these records our made, and there's reason our records satisfy even the most discerning enthusiasts.
+We are proud of the way these records are made, and there's reason our records satisfy even the most discerning enthusiasts.

 Our customers don't have to look hard for this information-it's on the stickers on the front of every record and on the web page for each and every record on our website.
 We stand by our commitment so that our customers know that our vinyl will always be the definitive go-to for any title we produce.